k3rn3lpanicc/ccc-demo/README.md

 Amount: 0.1 ETH
 Block: 6

-📤 Submitting to nodes for processing...
+📤 Submitting to node for processing...
-✅ Vote processed successfully!
+  (Node will collect cfrags from all nodes and forward to TEE) ✅ Vote processed successfully!
 Vote info: {'bet_amount': 100000000000000000, 'bet_on': 'A'}
 Total votes: 1